gallenc/opennms-tutorials-1/session3/README.md

 ```
 This will copy the files into the root of your project for you to work with.

-**_NOTE:_** Example copies of these raw files are also provided in the [session3/minimal-minion-activemq/example-configurations/events-generated-from-mib](../session3/minimal-minion-activemq/example-configurations/events-generated-from-mib) folder'
+**_NOTE:_** Example copies of these raw files are also provided in the [session3/minimal-minion-activemq/example-configurations/events-generated-from-mib](../session3/minimal-minion-activemq/example-configurations/events-generated-from-mib) folder.

 Now place the copied `eventconf.xml` file in the [session3/minimal-minion-activemq/container-fs/horizon/opt/opennms-overlay/etc](../session3/minimal-minion-activemq/container-fs/horizon/opt/opennms-overlay/etc) folder.